manromero/transformer-slt/README.md

 ```

 # To dos:

-* Add configurations & steps to recreate paper results
+- Add configurations & steps to recreate paper results

 # Reference

-Please cite the paper below if you found the resources in this repository useful:
+Please cite the original paper below if you found the resources in this repository useful:

 ```
 @inproceedings{yin-read-2020-better,
     title = "Better Sign Language Translation with {STMC}-Transformer",